ardalis/Specification/docs/getting-started/quick-start-guide.md

    }
    ```

 3. Create a first specification.
-It is good practice to define Specications in the same layer as your domain entities.
+It is good practice to define Specifications in the same layer as your domain entities.

    ```csharp
    public class CustomerByLastnameSpec : Specification<Customer>